regl-project/regl/API.md

 | 'rgba pvrtc 2bppv1' | `ext.COMPRESSED_RGBA_PVRTC_2BPPV1_IMG` | 4 | `'uint8'` | ✓ | [WEBGL_compressed_texture_pvrtc](https://www.khronos.org/registry/webgl/extensions/WEBGL_compressed_texture_pvrtc/) |
 | `'rgb etc1'` | `ext.COMPRESSED_RGB_ETC1_WEBGL` | 3 | `'uint8'` | ✓ | [WEBGL_compressed_texture_etc1](https://www.khronos.org/registry/webgl/extensions/WEBGL_compressed_texture_etc1/) |

+* In many cases `type` can be inferred from the format and other information in the texture.
+However, in some situations it may still be necessary to set it manually.
+In such an event, the following values are possible,

 | Type | Description |
 |------|-------------|
 | `'uint8'` | `gl.UNSIGNED_BYTE` |